-Procore’s strength lies in it’s construction project management, while also offering a financial management portion if in need of something fully integrated.
-The construction project management application includes quality and safety, design coordination, and building informational modeling (BIM).
+Why We Chose It: Procore’s strength lies in its construction project management, while also offering a financial management portion if in need of something fully integrated.
+The construction project management application includes quality and safety, design coordination, and building information modeling (BIM).
 The tool lets construction companies know what needs to get done to stay on schedule, and lets you identify issues before they impact your budget or schedule.

 Procore states that 75% of construction project managers reduce project duration by at least 3 days using their program.
 The software also offers easy integration with other financial solutions such as Sage 100 Contractor and Viewpoint in case you are not looking to use their construction accounting application.

 Want more options?
 Check out our list of best project management software.

 2 Contractor Foreman - Best for Small Businesses